-Lunches are divided into three class periods based on grade level.
-Students may bring lunch or purchase items from the cafeteria.
-Outside lunches may not be delivered to students.
-Students are not allowed to bring energy drinks to school at any point.
-Students are expected to walk to the cafeteria, wait their turn in line, and clean up the area in which they are sitting.
+Lunch time is divided into three class periods.
+Students are assigned to a lunch period based on grade level.
+Students may bring a sack lunch or purchase items from the cafeteria.
+Outside lunches may not be delivered to students and students are not allowed to bring energy drinks to school.
+Students are expected to walk to the cafeteria, wait their turn in line, and clean up the area in which they were sitting.
 Restrooms are available in this area.
 Students are expected to remain in the cafeteria until dismissed to designated areas.
-Students are not allowed at their lockers during lunch periods.
+Students are not allowed at their lockers during lunch period.